 A remote endpoint management solution offers full-fledged support for diverse remote endpoints such as desktops, laptops, servers, smartphones, and tablets.
 It also supports the entire endpoint management life cycle for Mac, Windows, Linux, iOS, tvOS, Android, and Chrome OS.
 Plus, IT admins can use the platform to easily manage and add devices for remote work.

 The BYOD concept allows employees to use their personal devices ( personal laptops, mobile devices, tablets, and other work devices) for accessing corporate data on any network.
 While BYOD has improved productivity and reduced business cost, organizations are finding it difficult to manage increased security risks to their network because personal devices are not easily secured to access business-critical information.
 Remote endpoint solution can also be doubled as a BYOD solution used for managing both personal and corporate-owned devices from a single console.

 IT administrators can manage applications, system settings, desktop settings, and security policies by deploying remote endpoint management configurations.
 With this, IT teams can baseline systems and also select targets at both user or system levels.
 Deploying custom scripts or predefined configurations allows IT admins to secure corporate data by modifying firewall settings for remote endpoint protection.

 4. Password policies

-Remote endpoints are vulnerable points of all IT assets, therefore system administrators must develop reliable IT security password policies to keep network and devices secure.
-IT teams can mandate regular changes, long and unique combinations with different elements, a limited number of log-in attempts and compulsory log-outs when leaving a workplace to enforce cybersecurity rules.
+Remote endpoints are vulnerable points of all IT assets, therefore system administrators must develop reliable IT security password policies to keep networks and devices secure.
+IT teams can mandate regular changes, long and unique combinations with different elements, a limited number of log-in attempts, and compulsory log-outs when leaving a workplace to enforce cybersecurity rules.